Webster's Unabridged Dictionary - Letter C - Page 111

 // Did you vote Conservative at the last election?

-Conservatism (n.) [ U ] 保守,守舊;保守主義 Conservative actions and beliefs.
+Conservatism (n.)
+[U] 保守,守舊;保守主義 Conservative actions and beliefs.

-Conservativeness (a.)
+Conservativeness (n.)
 The quality of being conservative.

 Conservatoire (n.)
 A schoolhouse with special facilities for fine arts [syn: conservatory, conservatoire].